cdklabs/cdk-ethereum-node/README.md

 <!-- TODO: FINALIZE README BEFORE JUD REVIEW-->
 <!-- TODO: CREATE SEPARATE READMES FOR CLASSES-->
-# Ethereum Network on Amazon Managed Blockchain
+# Ethereum Nodes on Amazon Managed Blockchain

 This repository contains an L2 CDK construct to deploy an Ethereum node running on Amazon Managed Blockchain.
 The default configuration currently builds